TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 • Be mindful of the spacebar’s weight

-• Primarily for ANSI layouts; not easy to use as-is on Japanese layouts
+• Primarily for ANSI layout; difficult to use as-is for JIS (Japanese) layout

-• Black keycaps have more subdued backlight translucency than white ones
+• Black keycaps have less backlight transparency than white ones

 Be mindful of the spacebar’s weight

-The 6.25U spacebar is heavy at 25 g, and paired with light switches it may slow the return.
+The 6.25U spacebar is heavy at 25 g, which may cause slow return when paired with light switches.

 TacType 41

-When carrying or storing them, it’s best to prevent keycaps from rubbing hard against each other.
+When carrying or storing them, try to prevent the keycaps from rubbing together forcefully.

 TacType 48

-TacType Ceramic Keycaps are basically made for ANSI layouts.
+TacType Ceramic Keycaps are basically designed for ANSI layouts.

 TacType 27

-If RGB lighting is important to you, it’s worth considering how the look differs by color.
+If RGB lighting is important to you, consider how the color choice will affect the look.

 TacType 69

-TacType’s White feels slightly warmer compared to Cerakey’s white.
+TacType’s White is a bit warmer compared to Cerakey’s white.

-If you’re expecting a pure white keycap, it’s a good idea to check the color tone in photos beforehand.
+If you’re expecting a pure, stark white, it’s a good idea to check the color in photos first.

 TacType 58

-TacType Ceramic Keycaps are a new option in ceramic keycaps following Cerakey.
+TacType Ceramic Keycaps are a new alternative in the ceramic keycap market following Cerakey.

-If Cerakey expanded the ceramic keycap category with alumina ceramic, then TacType is a product that presents a new option through the material difference of zirconia ceramic and approachable pricing.
+If Cerakey is the one that popularized the ceramic keycap genre with alumina, TacType is a product that offers a new choice through its zirconia ceramic material and more accessible pricing.

-That said, you do need to be mindful of the weight that comes with ceramic keycaps.
+However, you do need to be careful with the weight inherent to ceramic keycaps.

-If you want to enjoy the hard ceramic feel, the deep clacky typing sound, and the presence of the material itself, TacType Ceramic Keycaps are a very interesting option.
+For those who want to enjoy the hard touch, deep typing sound, and the sheer presence of the material itself, TacType Ceramic Keycaps are a very interesting option.

 クーポンコード「GREENKEYS」を使用すると$59.00以上の注文で$5.00オフ